willmcgugan/textual-markdown/README.md

 # Textual Markdown Browser

-This project is an experiment to see how far I could take the idea of a "Markdown browser" in the terminal, using the [Textual](https://github.com/Textualize/textual) framework.
+This project is an experimental "Markdown browser" for the terminal.

 Markdown in the terminal is not unusual.
 [Rich](https://github.com/Textualize/rich) has a decent Markdown renderer, but its output is essentially static.
 Textual Markdown creates a more dynamic Markdown document you can interact with: there are working links, code fences with scrollbars, and tables.